yuzhou-git/deep-casa/README.md

     ```
     * `$RESUME_MODEL` is the model to be loaded for inference.
 Change it accordingly.

-7. Generate temporary .npy file for the next stage (sequential grouping).
+7. Generate temporary .npy file for the next stage (sequential grouping). <br />
     For non-causal deep CASA:
     ```
     RESUME_MODEL=exp/deep_casa_wsj/models/train_simul_group/deep_casa_wsj_model.ckpt_step_1